gustafnk/microservice-websites-site/index.md

 - The architecture itself should not be a limit for diversity of technology.
 Instead, the limit should other organisational factors, like being able to quite easily move between teams, etc

 <!-- - What's the business value of doing things differently?
 Innovation, standards, commodification, optimisations -->

-### Mobile performance

-- Mobile performance is increasingly important...
-- ...therefore, client-side JS diversity is *not* viable or wanted (regardless of Custom Elements, Web Assembly, AST-on-the-wire, etc)

 ## Transclude HTML fragments